pypa/packaging/docs/tags.rst

     The ``"none"`` ABI will be added if it was not explicitly provided.

     :param str interpreter: The name of the interpreter.
-Defaults to the current PyPy interpreter.
+Defaults to being calculated.
     :param Iterable abis: Iterable of compatible ABIs.
 Defaults to the ABIs compatible with the current system.
     :param Iterable platforms: Iterable of compatible platforms.
 Defaults to the